Sivert Mannsverk: Ajax

 On 1 September 2023, Mannsverk signed a five-year contract with Eredivisie club Ajax in the Netherlands.
 He made his debut on 17 September 2023 in an away match against FC Twente.
 However, his start at Ajax was significantly disrupted by a foot/ankle injury sustained shortly after his debut, which sidelined him for several months.
 Upon returning to fitness in early 2024, Mannsverk initially played matches for Jong Ajax in the Eerste Divisie to build match rhythm.
 He made limited appearances for the first team during the remainder of the 2023–24 season and the start of the 2024–25 season, totaling 18 appearances for the senior side before going out on loan.

 Loan to Cardiff City

 On 28 January 2025, seeking regular playing time after his injury recovery, Mannsverk joined EFL Championship club Cardiff City on loan until the end of the 2024–25 season.
 He made his debut for the club on 1 February 2025 against Leeds United and quickly became involved in the team's midfield.
 By mid-March 2025, he had made 10 league appearances for Cardiff City.

 Loan to Sparta Prague

 On 20 August 2025, Mannsverk joined Czech First League club Sparta Prague on a one-year loan deal with an option to make transfer permanent.

+Sparta Prague

+On 20 June 2026, Mannsverk signed a multi-year contract with Sparta Prague.